sanity-io/sanity-php/README.md

 $client = new SanityClient([
   'projectId' => 'your-project-id',
   'dataset' => 'your-dataset-name',
-  'useCdn' => true, // Whether or not to use the API CDN.
+  // Whether or not to use the API CDN for queries.
 Default is false.
+  'useCdn' => true,
+  // If you are starting a new project, using the current UTC date is usually
+  // a good idea.
+See "Specifying API version" section for more details 'apiVersion' => '2019-01-29',
 ]);
 ```